Honors in Independent Study

 - name, address, and telephone number of a qualified person who has agreed to read and evaluate the work.
 The evaluator should live in the United States so that mailing of projects will not delay decisions.

-By March 21, the faculty sponsor should submit to the Office of Student Fellowships:
+By March 22, the faculty sponsor should submit to Karen in the Dean of the College Office:

 - two copies of the Honors in Independent Study paper, having already been endorsed by another member of the faculty, usually the Chair of the Department in which the project was done;

-- a "letter of nomination" to the Student Fellowships Committee (c/o Elizabeth Ciner):
+- a "letter of nomination" to the Student Fellowships Committee (c/o George Shuffelton):

 - detailing the merits of the project;